 \section{Appendix C: Proof of Uniform a.s.
 Convergence}

-Let us introduce a more precise notation: $\hat{p}_{k,l,t}(n,T)=\left(n_{k,l,t}/n_{l,t}\right)$, where the indexes $n,T$ are introduced to explicit the dependence in the number of individuals $n$ and the number of dates $T$.
-Indeed, by the Hajek, Renyi inequality [ \citet{HR1955}, \citet[ineq (2.8)]{Csorgo1967}], we get:
+Let us introduce a more precise notation: $\hat{p}_{jk,t}(n)$, where the argument $n$ is introduced to describe the dependence of the transition frequencies on the number of individuals $n$, and consider the assumption A.4 i),